PhantoomDev/PhantoomDev/README.md

 ## My skills (check my repo as well)
 - My most important skill: I Google (duckduckgo) things really fast
-- I guess the prev skill is not as impressive with charGPT being a thing now, which I also use
+- I guess the prev skill is not as impressive with chatGPT being a thing now (and now 4), which I also use

 ### I know these:
 software programming, artificial intelegence, machine learning, front end + back end web development, database, some other stuff that probbaly escape the top of my head.